kyleleeners/Character-Generating-Neural-Net/README.md

 # MusicMaker
 Classical Guitar AI

+midi files are from 'http://www.classicalguitarmidi.com/'

+I first scraped all of them using the MidiFileScraper.py

 I used http://www.fourmilab.ch/webtools/midicsv/ to convert my midi files to txt

 To do this, I added the two .exe files to my folder with midi files.
 I then ran the following